hblankenship/wrongsecrets-ctf-party/gcp/README.md

 6. Run `terraform plan`
 7. Run `terraform apply`.
 Note: the apply will take 10 to 20 minutes depending on the speed of the GCP backplane.
 8. Run `export USE_GKE_GCLOUD_AUTH_PLUGIN=True`
 9. When creation is done, run `gcloud container clusters get-credentials wrongsecrets-exercise-cluster --region YOUR_REGION`.
-Note if it errors on a missing plugin to support `kubectl`, then run `gcloud components install gke-gcloud-auth-plugin` and `gcloud container clusters get-credentials wrongsecrets-exercise-cluster`.
+Note if it errors on a missing plugin to support `kubectl`, then run `gcloud components install gke-gcloud-auth-plugin` and `gcloud container clusters get-credentials wrongsecrets-exercise-cluster --region YOUR_REGION`.
 10. Run `./build-and-deploy-gcp.sh`

 Your GKE cluster should be visible in [EU-West4](https://console.cloud.google.com/kubernetes?referrer=search&project=wrongsecrets) by default.
 Want a different region?
 You can modify `terraform.tfvars` or input it directly using the `region` variable in plan/apply.